The Sole Bay Churches -

 -

-Clergy on Call - Mondays
+Clergy on Call - Fridays

-With the retirement of Revd Alan, should you need to contact a member of the clergy team on a Monday (Revd Russ’ rest day), please call Amanda Savory, Team Administrator.
+With the retirement of Revd Alan, should you need to contact a member of the clergy team on a Friday (Revd Russ’ rest day), please call Amanda Savory, Team Administrator.

 Amanda will be able to direct you to a member of the clergy team.